(Dagger) Islander Cayman - Touring Sit On Top

 Avg continuous comfortable cruise 3.4mph - sprint 5.6mph

 Despite the performance it is a very stable boat so a beginner would have no qualms paddling it.
 Unusually for a sit on top the Cayman has proper adjustable footrests as well as the moulded in heel rests allowing power from the paddle to be efficiently transferred through the hull.
 The Cayman can also be fitted with a rudder (although our isn't - haven't felt the need).
 "D" rings fitted to the hull allow optional thigh straps or a padded seat to be fitted (although I find the seat moulding itself is very comfortable for short stints without needing an additional seat.
 A large rear tank well with straps provides storage for scuba tanks or a dry bag (my two sons have paddled this tandem when they were smaller with one sitting in the tank well) .
 Although no front hatch is fitted to ours a raised moulding is provided in the bow which could easily be fitted with a hatch cover to provide additional internal storage if required.
 There is just one large scupper hole in the main cockpit (not under the seat itself so easier to keep your bottom dry) and one in the tank well.
-These scuppers are just the right size for a piece of foam swimming noodle to compress into making a cheap and effective scupper plug.
-All in all an excellent, fast, touring sit on top.
+These scuppers are just the right size for a piece of foam swimming noodle to compress into making a cheap and effective scupper plug (Do remember though that if you fit scupper bungs in any Sit-On-Top kayak you will lose the self draining ability so only use them if absolutely necessary).
+All in all an excellent, fast, touring Sit On Top kayak.